katrinasperry/landfill_viz/README.md

 This visualization will focus on textile and plastic landfill waste.
 I hope it motivates people to consume more mindfully.

 ## Data
 The dataset contains quantities of different landfill categories starting in 1960 and measured every decade until 2000, then every 5 years until 2010, and every year through 2014.
-The categories measured are:
+The categories measured include textiles and plastics.

 ## References
 [Dataset](https://catalog.data.gov/dataset/sustainable-materials-management-smm-materials-and-waste-management-in-the-united-states-key-f)